rosekamallove/youtemy/README.md

                 iv.
 You will recieve a firebasConfig object with the first paramter as API key.
 Copy it.

-        b.
-After you get the Firebase API key, create a .env file in the root folder of the repository
+        - After you get the Firebase API key, create a .env file in the root folder of the repository

-        c.
-Insert the folowing snippet in the file
+        - Insert the folowing snippet in the file

              		`REACT_APP_FIREBASE="API_KEY_HERE"`

   -  ### Youtube API
-        a.
-Go to the following link and set up a new project
+        - Go to the following link and set up a new project

                 [Youtube API Console]("https://console.cloud.google.com/apis/")

-        b.
-Go the the project's dashboard and click on **Enable APIs and Services**
+        - Go the the project's dashboard and click on **Enable APIs and Services**

-        c.
-Select **Youtube Data API v3**
+        - Select **Youtube Data API v3**

-        d.
-Click on Credentials to create new credentials for the API client
+        - Click on Credentials to create new credentials for the API client

-        e.
-Select API Key out of the 3 options available (API Key, OAuth Client ID, Service Key)
+        - Select API Key out of the 3 options available (API Key, OAuth Client ID, Service Key)

-        f.
-A new API key will be generated.
+        - A new API key will be generated.
 Copy it in the .env file.

-        e.REACT_APP_YOUTUBE="API_KEY_HERE"
+                     `REACT_APP_YOUTUBE="API_KEY_HERE"`

   -  ### Ensure that .env is added in .gitignore file.

   -  ### In the root folder and enter the following commands in the CLI
-        a.   `npm i`
+        -   `npm i`
-        b. `npm start`
+        - `npm start`

 ## Overview